 The stifling breezes have turned to marrow-freezing blasts as the pony stops at your door.
 One last test remains — though you yourself know that it will only render your certainty more assured.
 If the gorge rises at a tea-ripened, vanilla-scented ‘super’, if the mind turn with loathing from a well loved consolation, then indeed lie down and wait with what patience you may for the morning.
 Alas! nerveless fingers drop the match ere it is well alight.
 One half — nay, one quarter puff, is sufficient to convert you, for the time being, to the views of King James of blessed memory.
 ‘Bearer, Sherry sharab quinine ke botal lao!
 Khana ne chahseay.’ [‘Bearer, a bottle of sherry and quinine.
 I don’t want dinner.’]
 Kurim Buksh guessed as much from your face when you half tumbled, half slid off the pony three minutes ago, and has already communicated the joyful news to his familiars.
 The Sahib is bokhar (feverish), and there will be an evening party in the servants’ quarters to-night.
 Meantime his countenance expresses nothing save dumb grief.
 He pours out the wineglassful of sherry, and departs with the decanter — to be seen no more.

 As you have not ordered the lamps, or given any express instructions about iced water being placed by your bedside, he has not thought fit to perform either of these offices himself.
-The fever has you bound hand and foot for the night; and your voice, even at its most powerful pitch, will be far too weak an hour hence to disturb the revellers in the serai (caravanserai, with stalls for travellers and their animals).
+The fever has you bound hand and foot for the night; and your voice, even at its most powerful pitch, will be far too weak an hour hence to disturb the revellers in the serai (caravanserai, with stalls for travellers and their animals, a noisy place).
 It’s an ill wind that blows nobody any good!

 The great red cloud has faded out behind the ferashes, the moon looks down through the dusty heat haze, and the circalas are hard at work outside.
 Crick! crick! crick! crick! in the silence of the evening; and some miserable ragamuffin returning from the bazaar joins his notes to theirs.
 Every howl, chuckle and quaver echoes and re-echoes in your head like whispers in the gallery of St. Paul’s.
 Have patience, for, as you yourself well know, your torments are but beginning.
 When those thirty grains of quinine shall have effected a lodgment in the sick brain, and wrestle with the phantoms there, the play will be at its height.
 A present you are merely hot and cold by turns; the moods varying so rapidly that you dare not regulate the punkah by them.
 Scarcely has the ‘zor se kencho’ [‘pull hard’] left your lips, than the burning wave has rolled by, and your teeth are chattering like castenets.
 If you told the coolie to ‘chor do’ [‘let go’] now, he would probably curl up to slumber, and be beyond your reach before the cold fit had passed.
 By knocking the books off the table and appropriating the tablecloth for a wrapper, something may be done; but above all things it is advisable not to look at the punkah.
 It has an unpleasant knack of growing big and little with exasperating rapidity; of retiring anon to the beams on which it is slung, and thereafter descending till it sweeps the floor.
 Moreover, it is iridescent at the edges, as long as the half light lasts.
 When that has gone, you had best follow the sun’s example, and sink to rest — though this is a brutal sarcasm — at once.
 Wait, if possible, till the cold fit has overtaken you, or the sheets will strike icily chill on first getting into bed.
 Thus you may snatch a little comfort out of the jaws of pain.